Belarus Energy Information

-There is no binding target for renewables.
-However, the government is aiming to reach a 9% share of renewables in the energy mix by 2035 (up from just under 6% in 2013).
+The government is aiming to reach a 9% share of renewables in the energy mix by 2035 (7% in 2020).
 Electricity generation from renewables is expected to grow 10-fold to 2.6 TWh by 2035.

 Interactive Chart Belarus Share of Renewables in Electricity Production (incl hydro)